Mission

 3. National

-4. Sub-national (regions, municipalities).
+4. Sub-national (regions, municipalities)

-Social Policy Direction
+Social Policy

 • Health and welfare policies